llmos-ai/llmos.ai/docs/installation/index.md

 The installation script provides a convenient method to bootstrap LLMOS using a shell script.
 It automatically downloads the latest LLMOS release from [Github](https://github.com/llmos-ai/llmos/releases) and initializes the LLMOS cluster and system components via the systemd service.

+Make sure your nodes meet the [requirements](./requirements) before proceeding.

 ### Cluster Initialization